Primary Office: Callaway N302-C

 Ph.D., University of Illinois

 English Department Chair

 Walter Kalaidjian (B.A.
 Kenyon College; Ph.D.
 University of Illinois) is Professor of English at Emory University.
-He has authored four books on 20th-Century American literature, and he is the editor of the Cambridge Companion to American Modernism.
+He has authored four books on 20th-Century American literature, and he is the editor of the Cambridge Companion to American Modernism and the Cambridge Companion to Modern American Poetry.
 His research and teaching focus on transnational modern and contemporary literature and culture specializing in poetics, critical theory, and psychoanalysis.
 A recipient of grants from the National Endowment for the Humanities, the American Council of Learned Societies, and Andrew Mellon Foundation, Professor Kalaidjian in his forthcoming research explores textual linkages among globalization, terrorism, and extraordinary experience.

 - “A Century of Violence: Revisiting the Armenian Genocide.”
 Los Angeles Review of Books.
 21 May.
 2016.

 - The Cambridge Companion to Modern American Poetry.
 New York, NY: Cambridge University Press, 2015.